Aliases for GYG1 Gene

 GeneCards Summary for GYG1 Gene

 GYG1 (Glycogenin 1) is a Protein Coding gene.
 Diseases associated with GYG1 include Glycogen Storage Disease Xv and Polyglucosan Body Myopathy 2.
-Among its related pathways are Glucose metabolism and Glycogen storage disease type XV (GYG1).
+Among its related pathways are Metabolism and HIV Life Cycle.
 GO annotations related to this gene include transferase activity, transferring glycosyl groups and glycogenin glucosyltransferase activity.
 An important paralog of this gene is GYG2.

 UniProtKB/Swiss-Prot for GYG1 Gene